Charles5247/Lizexpressltd/README.md

   - Separate threads and messages table

 - **Favorites**
-  - Wishlist functionality for users to favorite items
+  - Wishlist functionality for users to favourite items

 - **Notifications**
   - System and personal notifications with read/unread tracking

 - **Security**
-  - Row-Level Security (RLS) enabled for all tables
+  - Row-Level Security (RLS) is enabled for all tables
   - Policies for authenticated user access and actions
-  - Indexes created for performance optimization
+  - Indexes created for performance optimisation

 ---